E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

 Let $\mathcal{T}$ denote the set of all stopping times with respect to $\mathcal{F}$, but we will later see that it typically suffices to consider finite stopping times, or those with finite expectation.

-\begin{remark} All of our results on ARL do not require any assumptions on the changepoint or post-change distribution of the data.
-However, when analyzing detection delay, we will typically assume that $X_{\nu+1},X_{\nu+2},\dots$ are independent of the pre-change data, and are drawn from $Q$ as if the time $\nu$ was reset to zero.
-But for much of the paper, it is also okay to assume that the post-change data is drawn from $Q \mid \mathcal F_{\nu}$. \end{remark}
+\begin{remark} In our paper, the changepoint $\nu$ and the post-change observations also do not need to be independent of the pre-change observations, and they do not need to be identically distributed.
+In other words, $\nu$ could be a stopping time, and $Q$ could itself depend on the pre-change data.
+It may be helpful to imagine an adversary who adaptively decides at each step whether or not to ``stop'' the pre-change data.
+If they choose to stop at time $\nu$, there are two options for post-change points: (a) then can pick a distribution $Q$, draw a sequence $Y_1,Y_2,\dots,$ from $Q$, and reveal $X_{\nu+i}=Y_i$ sequentially, or (b) the pick a distribution $Q$ and draw $X_{\nu+1},X_{\nu+2},\dots$ from $Q \mid \mathcal F_\nu$.
+In situations without a common reference measure, setting (b) may be tricky to formally define (especially if the pre-change data have probability zero under $Q$), so one may think of setting (a).
+All of our results on ARL do not require any assumptions on the changepoint $\nu$ or post-change distribution of the data.
+When analyzing detection delay, we will typically assume that $X_{\nu+1},X_{\nu+2},\dots$ are independent of the pre-change data, and are drawn from $Q$ as if the time $\nu$ was reset to zero; we believe this can be relaxed in future work.
+But for much of the paper, it is also okay to assume that the post-change data is drawn a data-dependent $Q$ (or drawn from $Q \mid \mathcal F_{\nu}$). \end{remark}

 With the appropriate definitions and setup in place, we can now define our central concept, an e-detector.